CloudAndHeat/remote-exec/README.md

   The default value is true if there is more than one target address given or if streaming of output is disabled, false otherwise.

+* `become_user`: Use `sudo` to change which user the command is run as.

+  If this differs from the `user`, `sudo -u` is used in front of the `command`.
+  The advantage over doing this externally to the resource is that it properly handles commands passed as Array and users with shell metacharacters in their user names.

 #### Guards

 ##### Synopsis